piascikj/imdone/README.md

 Run
 ----
-- open a terminal window and navigate to your local project folder and run:
+- open a terminal window and navigate to your local project directory and run:
    `imdone -o`

-- You can start it in multiple directories and switch between projects in the UI

 - Here's the help output